 WordPress gives you the tools and the platform to create a website to market your screen printing brand.
 Although there is an initial learning curve, you can quickly get the hang of it.

 WordPress gives you the most flexibility when it comes to creating websites.
 You can continue to host your website on WordPress even as you scale your business.
 You do not need any coding experience to set up your website on WordPress, as there are plugins and templates available to help you create your desired website.
-If you want to accept orders through your website, WordPress is capable of that too with forms for corporate inquiries, or e-commerce plugins (most notably, WooCommerce) for single orders.
-You can get started with the free version and then upgrade to the WordPress pro version billed yearly at $15 per month.
+If you want to accept orders through your website, WordPress is capable of that, too, with forms for corporate inquiries or e-commerce plugins (most notably, WooCommerce) for single orders.

 Other Great Tools We Recommend